SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param list biometricData: The enrollment biometric data, this can be partial data.
     :param dict biographicData: The enrollment biographic data.
     :param list documentData: The enrollment biometric data, this can be partial data.
+	:param str finalize: Flag to indicate that data was collected.
+    :param string transactionID: The client generated transactionID.
+    :return: a status indicating success or error.

+.. py:function:: partialupdateEnrollment(enrollmentID, enrollmentTypeId, enrollmentFlags, requestData, biometricData, biographicData, documentData, finalize, transactionID)
+    :noindex:

+    Update part of an enrollment.
+Not all attributes are mandatory.
+The payload is defined as per :rfc:`7396`.

+    **Authorization**: :todo:`To be defined`

+    :param str enrollmentID: The ID of the enrollment.
+If the enrollment already exists for the ID an error is returned.
+    :param str enrollmentTypeId: The enrollment type ID of the enrollment.
+    :param dict enrollmentFlags: The enrollment custom flags.
+    :param dict requestData: The enrollment data related to the enrollment itself.
+    :param list biometricData: The enrollment biometric data, this can be partial data.
+    :param dict biographicData: The enrollment biographic data.
+    :param list documentData: The enrollment biometric data, this can be partial data.
+	:param str finalize: Flag to indicate that data was collected.
     :param string transactionID: The client generated transactionID.
     :return: a status indicating success or error.